-Although this year Covid prevents our usual charity lunches, the Churchwardens of the Benefice have selected ACORN CHILDREN'S HOSPICE as this year's Lent Charity.
-We hope that some will make donations to support the work of 'Acorns', perhaps the sums they might have offered at the lunches.
+Although this year Covid prevented our usual charity lunches, the Churchwardens of the Benefice selected ACORN CHILDREN'S HOSPICE as this year's Lent Charity and encouraged those in the parish to support the work of 'Acorns' via a donation.

-Donations can be made online at https://www.acorns.org.uk/get-involved/donate or cheques can be placed in envelopes which are available in the churches.
+Donations can still be made online at https://www.acorns.org.uk/get-involved/donate.
 Cheques should be made payable to Acorns Children’s Hospice and may be posted direct to Acorns Children’s Hospice, Drakes Court, Alcester Road, Wythall, Birmingham, B47 6JR.
 All donations should bear the donor code of DN136322.

 In 2019 Cradley Church PCC made major repairs to the tower and north aisle floor, updated the church kitchen and carried out some re-ordering to make more flexible use of the building for other purposes as well as worship.
 This project was generously supported by the National Lottery Heritage Fund, as well as by a number of other grant making trusts.
 Our thanks go to National Lottery players who made this important and urgent work possible.